benni-dev-ux/Raspi_RFID_player/README.md

-# Raspi_RFID_player
+# RFID Media Player on Raspberry Pi

 Playing video and audio files triggered by RFID cards on raspberry pi using OMXPlayer.
-Button controls for pause, skip, back.
+Button controls for pause, skip, back and forward.

 ## Hardware

-- Raspberry Pi 4
+- Raspberry Pi 3b
 - Neuftech USB RFID Reader
 - 125 kHz RFID cards

-## How To
+## Setup Guide

 1. Setup a raspberry pi with Raspberry OS
 2. Clone this project to /home/pi